Kunjesh9867/HackerRank/MySQL/Basic Select/README.md

 # Weather Observation Station 4

-Find the difference between the total number of CITY entries in the table and the number of distinct CITY entries in the table.
+`Find the difference between the total number of CITY entries in the table and the number of distinct CITY entries in the table.`

-### Input Format

 The STATION table is described as follows:
 | Field       |   Type     |